ryfn638/Knowledge-Assistant-AI-Agent/README.md

 ## For personal usage
 - This does use Gemini-2.5-Flash, so you will need to create a file .env which contains your key in the format: GOOGLE_API_KEY=yourkeyhere
-- For installation of the newest version of OpenOnion

 ## Learn More about OpenOnion